-11.1 Access to personal data – You have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information, please send an email to firstname.lastname@example.org or send a letter to The Compliance Officer, 28 School Road, Belfast, BT8 6BT.
+11.1 Access to your personal data – You have the right to request a copy of the information that we hold about you.
+If you would like a copy of some or all of your personal information, please send an email to firstname.lastname@example.org or send a letter to 28 School Road, Newtownbreda, Belfast, Co Antrim, Northern Ireland BT8 6BT.
 We may make a small charge for this service.

 11.2 Correction of personal data – We want to ensure that your personal information is accurate and up to date.
-If any of the information that you have provided to MUKL changes, for example if you change your email address or name, please let us know the correct details by sending an email to email@example.com details above.
-You may ask us, or we may ask you, to correct information you or we think is inaccurate, and you may also ask us to remove information which is inaccurate.
+If any of the information that you have provided to MiFinity changes, for example if you change your email address or name, please let us know the correct details by sending an email to email@example.com.
+You may ask us to correct and/or remove information you think is inaccurate.

-11.4 Right of erasure – You can request us to erase your personal data where there is no compelling reason to continue processing.
-This right only applies in certain circumstances; it is not a guaranteed or absolute right.
+11.4 Right of erasure (also known as ‘right to be forgotten’) – You can request either verbally via our Client Services or in writing to firstname.lastname@example.org for us to erase your personal data where there is no compelling reason to continue processing.
+This right only applies in certain circumstances; it is not absolute right.

 11.5 Right to data portability – This right allows you to obtain your personal data that you have provided to us with your consent or which was necessary for us to provide you with our products and services in a format which enables you to transfer that personal data to another organisation.
 You may have the right to have your personal data transferred by us directly to the other organisation, if this is technically feasible.

 11.6 Right to restrict processing of personal data – You have the right in certain circumstances to request that we suspend our processing of your personal data.
-Where we suspend our processing of your personal data we will still be permitted to store your personal data, but any other processing of this information will require your consent, subject to certain exemptions.
+Where we suspend our processing of your personal data, we will still be permitted to store it, but any other processing of this information will require your consent, subject to certain exemptions.